acao/docker-owncloud-1/README.md

 check port and point your brownser to location ...and log in with: admin admin , remember to use mysql database with database name: owncloud and password: ownclouddbpasswd plus server will be: localhost ... and user will be : ownclouduser

-for ssh access login : root password: rootprovisional ==> replace password when using it with passwd command